-Predoctoral: Students must be in either the Interdepartmental Graduate Program in Nutritional Sciences or the Integrated Program in Biochemistry and be in a lab of one of the MANTP trainers.
+Predoctoral: Students must be in a lab of one of the MANTP trainers or associate trainers.
 Each student must complete the core class requirements for their own graduate program.
 Additional MANTP required classes are listed below.
-Since UW-Madison requires all students to complete a minor the additional classes required by MANTP (section 1 and 3 below) can be used to fulfill this minor requirement (i.e. double count for both MANTP and UW minor requirements).

 - Nutr Sci 619 – Intermediary Metabolism of Macronutrients.
 The regulation of biochemical pathways and nutritional principles of macronutrient metabolism (3 credit).